hhjoy/mis381n-stochastic-control-and-optimization/cash-flow-matching-with-linear-programming/README.md

 ## [1] 0
 ```

-The matrix below specifies how much and of each bond the portfolio should consist of.
+The matrix below specifies how much of each bond the portfolio should consist of.
 The last 11 variables are the z variables which represent excess cash carried over each year.
 They indicate that approximately $4.7M should be carried over from period 10 to 11.

 ```r
 get.variables(new_port)